killergerbah/asbplayer/README.md

 ## Usage on Android

+> [!WARNING]
+> asbplayer has a very limited feature set on Android.
+Most notably, you will not be able to take screenshots, use keyboard shortcuts, or use the side panel.
+As with the Firefox desktop browser version, the mobile version also cannot record audio from DRM-protected streams.

 asbplayer is best used on computers using Chromium-based browsers, but it is also usable on Android.

 1. Install either Kiwi Browser (preferred for DRM-protected stream audio capture) or Firefox for Android.